-[Start with a sentence briefly defining transcription and mark-up.]
 Full transcription (using OCR as base) effectively creates a new edition of a document.
 Transcription can be time-consuming, but allows the greatest ability to repurpose a digitised document and keep in a usable format long-term.
 The New Zealand Electronic Text Centre has taken this approach, encoding their text using the open TEI standard (external link).
 This allows the creation of structured text that can be reformatted into almost any format and remain usable.
 It allows the presentation of one set of text in multiple places, such as through a webpage, PDF document or an e-book.
 Transcription is not a complete replacement for an original text document in most cases, but has high value when the information being transcribed is itself of value.

-[Start with a sentence briefly defining what you mean by digital scanning of text,] The main considerations for digital scanning of text are:
+The main considerations for digital scanning of text are: